mjordan/islandora_fetch_bags/README.md

 Tool to generate Bags for objects in a remote Islandora instance using Islandora's REST interface.

 [Islandora BagIt](https://github.com/Islandora/islandora_bagit) integrates Bag creation into the Islandora user interface, and also provides a Drush command to generate Bags.
 This tool, on the other hand, can be run from any location with HTTP access to the target Islandora instance.
+This ability allows for a variety of workflows involving distributed preservation and redunant storage services.

 ## Requirements